Visiting other ancient funerary sites in and near Rome

 Appia Antica and Caffarella Park

-The most immediate changes to create a visitor-friendly itinerary in the "parco-passeggiata archeologica" include a ban on traffic on the Appian Way on Sundays until sunset; a new bus line from the Piramide subway station (#760 from Piazzale dei Partigiani) to the Church and catacombs of San Sebastiano, and paved bike paths winding through the Caffarella valley from the via Latina to the newly-restored Grotto of Egeria and Church of San Urbano near the via Appia Pignatelli.
+The most immediate changes to create a visitor-friendly itinerary in the "parco-passeggiata archeologica" include a ban on traffic on the Appian Way on Sundays until sunset; a bus line, n.
+118, from Piazza Venezia to the Catacombs of S. Sebastiano, and dirt-paved bike paths winding through the Caffarella valley from the via Latina to the newly-restored Grotto of Egeria and Church of San Urbano near the via Appia Pignatelli.

 Via Latina Tombs